‘Too late to leave’: Bushfires out of control across southeast Australia

 South Australian premier Steven Marshall said more than 100,000 hectares of Kangaroo Island, about one quarter of its total area, had been burnt, but weather conditions have now improved after Friday’s fires.

-The focus on Saturday is preventing more loss of life, authorities said.
-National parks have been closed and people urged earlier this week to evacuate large parts of NSW’s south coast and Victoria’s north eastern regions, magnets for holidaymakers at the peak of Australia’s summer school holidays.
+The focus on Saturday was preventing more loss of life, authorities said.
+National parks have been closed and people were urged earlier this week to evacuate large parts of NSW’s south coast and Victoria’s north eastern regions, magnets for holidaymakers at the peak of Australia’s summer school holidays.

 Mr Morrison confirmed that his visit to India and Japan scheduled for mid-January had been postponed due to the fires.